-Do you too find the insights from animal behavior experts about how our dogs think and feel to be quite fascinating?
+Do you also find the insights from animal behavior experts about how our dogs think and feel to be quite fascinating?
 If so, we have just the book for you!

 Our dogs share our beds, homes, vacations, holidays and so much more, and yet there’s still a great deal to learn about them.
 And the more we know strengthens the bond we share – and if we’re lucky, it will also help us give as generously to them as they do to us.